Rita94105/Salary_predict/README.md

 ### Training

-We use "random forest" and "gradient boosting"

-to build an ensemble learning model for predict signedlog10(salary_in_usd).
+We use random forest and gradient boosting to build an ensemble learning model to predict signedlog10(salary_in_usd).

 ``` r
 library(randomForest)